 Table 3 shows the net change in personnel of different types in dropped and added UICs, during various length windows of time (before/after the date of their drop/add).
-For example, the n = 4 column means that we measure the size of dropped UICs 4 years before they were dropped.
+For example, the n=4 column means that we measure the size of dropped UICs 4 years before they were dropped.
 Similarly, we measure the size of added UICs 4 years after they were added.
-The number, -153,903, gives us the net change in enlisted billets (billets in added UICs - billets in dropped UICs), which represents 76 percent of the total change in enlisted billets over the period.21 ion of total e oped UICs nlisted and civ vilian personn iel changes att ributable to a dded or Net personnel changes from added/dropped UICs, Total with sizes measured as size in year of add + n, year of drop - n year change n = 0 n = 1 n = 2 n = 3 n = 4 Enlisted 1986-2004 - 202,830 -9,660 -76,338 -117,620 -137,479 -153,903 5% 38% 58% 68% 76% Civilians 1990-2004 -127,238 -21,333 -41,164 -61,597 -73,243 -86,808 17% 32% 48% 58% 68% longer lead times than civilian changes.
+The number, -153,903, gives us the net change in enlisted billets (billets in added UICs - billets in dropped UICs), which represents 76 percent of the total change in enlisted billets over the period.
+21 current year.22 The result using size in the year of add or drop may be attributable to the fact that military manpower changes require longer lead times than civilian changes.

-We observe that indeed a smaller portion of the total civilian change is attributable to added/dropped UICs at all windows except for the a.
-If (year of add + n) occurs after 2004, we use size in 2004.
-Similarly, if (year of drop - n) is earlier than the first year of data, we use size in the first year of data.
+We observe that indeed a smaller portion of the total civilian change is attributable to added/dropped UICs at all windows except for the

-^{21.} We can think of the results shown in figure 8 as the case of n = 20.
+^{21.} We can think of the results shown in figure 8 as the case of n=20.
 That is, all manpower changes in UICs that were ever dropped or added are attributed to top-level decisions.
-With smaller n, we can attribute any manpower changes occurring beyond n years from the year of add/ drop to substitution at the activity level.
+With smaller n, we can attribute any manpower changes occurring beyond n years from the year of add/drop to substitution at the activity level.